 For the past three months most of the world has marched in lock-step behind Manuel Zelayas demand to be reinstated as the president of Honduras.
 Last week Zelaya returned surreptitiously to Tegucigalpa, where he is now using the Brazilian embassy as a base for rallying his supporters at home and abroad.
 The Honduran government has ruled that this must stop, and now, for the first time, serious domestic unrest is a real possibility.

-|William Ratliff is a Research Fellow at the Independent Institute and a member of the Board of Advisors of the Institutes Center on Global Prosperity.
-He is also a Research Fellow and Curator of the Americas Collection at the Hoover Institution.
+|William Ratliff is the late Research Fellow at the Independent Institute and former Curator of the Americas Collection at the Hoover Institution.
 He travels frequently in China and Asia.
 His latest book is Vietnam Rising: Culture and Change in Asias Tiger Cub.|